S Corporations and the Reasonable Compensation Payroll Requirement

-If this seems too good to be true without a catch, you are on your way to understanding the logic at work in the IRS.
+If this seems too good to be true without a catch, you are on your way to understanding the logic at work at the IRS.
 In order to fill the coffers of the social security and medicare trust funds, the IRS requires S Corp owners to issue a W-2 and pay social security and medicare tax on those wages.
 But what is the wage requirement?
 How much S Corp profit should you reclassify as W-2 wages to avoid IRS scrutiny?
 The IRS doesn't give much concrete guidance on what that number should be.
 Instead, the IRS gives us the vague platitude 'reasonable compensation'.

 The IRS doesn't give us a lot of guidance on what 'reasonable compensation' is.
 The best definition we have is from a series of court cases and can be summarized as follows: reasonable compensation is the amount which an S Corp owner would be paid by a 3rd party to perform the services performed for the S Corp.
 In other words, reasonable compensation is what you would be paid by someone else to do the same work you do for your business.

 There are many different things to consider when calculating this number that are beyond the scope of this article.
 If anything in this article triggers concern in any way and you want to learn more, I strongly encourage you to schedule some time with us to go over what is your reasonable compensation number.
-Remember, as an S Corp owner, it's a REQUIREMENT!
+We have software that helps determine what reasonable compensation number you should use utilizing IRS accepted methods.
+Remember, as an S Corp owner, reasonable compensation is a REQUIREMENT!